francoisgeorgy/fretboard-api/README.md

 When _*transposing*_ a shape, the shape's *intervals* never changes.
 If the shape is transposed to a different string, then the shape's frets are changed depending on the tuning.

+- move: the shape form never changes; the intervals may change.
+- transpose: the shape form may change; the intervals never change.

 ### Assumptions

-- western tonal music: 12 semitones
+- Western tonal music with 12 semitones per octave.

 ## Conventions